rackerbenoit/chef-flywaydb/README.md

 ### Recipes

-Include recipe (migrate, info, validate, baseline, or repair) in cookbook or run list to install flywaydb and execute flyway associated command.
+Include migrate, info, validate, baseline, or repair recipe in cookbook or run list to install flywaydb and execute flyway associated command.

 #### Attributes

+* `node['flywaydb']['conf']` (required) - A hash or array used to create the default configuration for the flyway conf file.
+Key values automatically get prefixed with flyway.
 * `node['flywaydb']['name']` - The name of the flyway conf file.
 Default `flyway`.
-* `node['flywaydb']['conf']` - A hash or array used to create the default configuration for the flyway conf file.
-Key values automatically get prefixed with flyway.
-Default `nil`.
 * `node['flywaydb']['debug']` - Print debug output during execution of flyway commands.
 Default `false`.
 * `node['flywaydb']['sensitive']` - Ensure that sensitive resource data is not logged by the chef-client.
 Default `false`.